Inferred Volatility

-Once the Realized-Volatility Period ("RVP") begins, each night's close brings another data point to the VolX Formula, and, ultimately, to the calculation of the expiration settlement ("EVOL") of VolContract futures.
-The returns already logged furnish a PVOL, which contributes to part of the VolContract futures' current price.
+Once the calculation period (CP) begins, each night's close brings another data point to the RealVol daily formula, and, ultimately, to the calculation of the expiration settlement of RealVol futures.
+The returns already logged furnish a PVOL, which contributes to part of the RealVol futures' current price.

-However, other than at the expiration itself, at any point during the RVP, a VolContract futures' value depends not only on the PVOL but also on traders' perception of the realized volatility remaining to be displayed by the underlying asset.
-Indeed, once we know the PVOL and the current market price of the VolContract futures, we may infer the traders' estimate of remaining volatility by a straightforward mathematical formula.
+However, other than at the expiration itself, at any point during the CP, a RealVol futures' value depends not only on the PVOL but also on traders' perception of the realized volatility remaining to be displayed by the underlying asset.
+Indeed, once we know the PVOL and the current market price of the RealVol futures, we may infer the traders' estimate of remaining volatility by a straightforward mathematical formula.

-Suppose, for example, that 12 trading days of the 21-day RVP of a September 1Vol have passed, and that PVOL is 25.00.
-Nine trading days remain to expiration, and the current price of the VolContract futures is, say, 27.00.
+Suppose, for example, that 12 trading days of the 21-day CP of a September 1VOL have passed, and that PVOL is 25.00.
+Nine trading days remain to expiration, and the current price of the RealVol futures is, say, 27.00.
 What estimate of realized volatility for the remaining nine trading days may we infer from that price?
 Application of the so-called root-mean-square formula tells us that the correct answer is 29.46.

 In essence, if IVOL is the estimate of remaining realized volatility, we solve the following formula for IVOL: